Documentation for routine

 method slurp(IO::Handle: :, :)

-Returns all the content from the current file position to the end.
+Returns all the content from the current file pointer to the end.
 If the invocant is in binary mode or if

 $bin is set to